vinaychary4u/dbt-core/core/dbt/adapters/relation/README.md

 materialized views for Postgres, Redshift, and BigQuery as well as dynamic tables for Snowflake.
 There are three main classes in this package.

+## RelationFactory
+This factory is the entrypoint that should be used to consistently create `Relation` objects.
+An instance of this factory exists, and is configured, on `BaseAdapter` and its subclasses.
+Using this ensures that if a materialized view relation is needed, one is always created using the same subclass of `Relation`.
+An adapter should take an instance of this class in the `available` method `BaseAdapter.relation_factory()`.
+This factory also has some useful shortcut methods for common operations in jinja:

+- `make_from_node`
+- `make_from_describe_relation_results`
+- `make_ref`
+- `make_backup_ref`
+- `make_intermediate`
+- `make_changeset`

+In addition to being useful in its own right, this factory also gets passed to `Materialization` classes to streamline jinja workflows.
+While the adapter maintainer could call `make_backup_ref` directly, it's more likely that a process that takes a `Materialization` instance is doing that for them.
+See `../materialization/README.md` for more information.

 ## Relation
 This class holds the primary parsing methods required for marshalling data from a user config or a database metadata query into a `Relation` subclass. `Relation` is a good class to subclass from for things like tables, views, etc.